Holographic entanglement negativity for disjoint subsystems in $\mathrm{AdS_{d+1}/CFT_d}$: Introduction

-Following the computation of the entanglement entropy for bipartite states in $CFT_{1+1}$ through the replica technique Ryu and Takayanagi (RT) \cite{Ryu:2006bv,Ryu:2006ef} proposed a holographic conjecture to compute the universal part of the entanglement entropy for bipartite states in generic $d$-dimensional $CFT$s ($CFT_d$) dual to bulk asymptotically $AdS_{d+1}$ geometries in the context of the $AdS_{d+1}/CFT_d$ correspondence.
-The holographic entanglement entropy was shown to be proportional to the area of a co-dimension two bulk $AdS_{d+1}$ static minimal surface (RT surface) homologous to the subsystem.
-Their conjecture was utilized to compute the entanglement entropy for various bipartite states in holographic $CFTs$ \cite{Takayanagi:2012kg,Nishioka:2009un,e12112244,Blanco:2013joa,Fischler:2012ca,Fischler:2012uv,Chaturvedi:2016kbk, Nishioka:2018khk}.
+In the above context Ryu and Takayanagi (RT) \cite{Ryu:2006bv,Ryu:2006ef} proposed a holographic conjecture to obtain the entanglement entropy for bipartite states in $d$ dimensional \cft{}s (\cft{d}s) dual to bulk \ads{d+1} geometries in the context of the \ads{d+1}/\cft{d} correspondence.
+The holographic entanglement entropy was shown to be proportional to the area of a codimension two bulk static minimal surface (RT surface) homologous to the subsystem in question.
+Their conjecture was utilized to compute the entanglement entropy for various bipartite states in holographic \cft{}s \cite{Nishioka:2009un,Takayanagi:2012kg,Cadoni:2010kla,Fischler:2012ca,Fischler:2012uv,Blanco:2013joa,Chaturvedi:2016kbk, Nishioka:2018khk}.
 Subsequently a covariant generalization of the RT conjecture was established by Hubeny, Rangamani and Takayanagi (HRT) in \cite{Hubeny:2007xt}.
-An explicit proof of the RT and the HRT conjectures for certain limited configurations was later established for the $AdS_3/CFT_2$ scenario in \cite {Faulkner:2013yia} and subsequently in \cite {Lewkowycz:2013nqa,Dong:2016hjy} for a generic $AdS_{d+1}/CFT_d$ framework.
+Explicit proofs of the RT and the HRT conjectures were subsequently established in a series of works \cite{Faulkner:2013yia,Lewkowycz:2013nqa,Dong:2016hjy}.